Your Leadership Skills alone can’t run a Non Profit Successfully -

 4. In light of the vision and mission for PNI, how exactly do you measure success?
 What exactly makes you sure that PNI's work is yielding desired results.

 Guest: My measure of success for PNI is seeing children that we have groomed living in the way of the Lord - the way of righteousness and holiness, following Jesus.
 That, for me is my real measure of success.
-It's not in the amount of money that we have raised or the. number if social media followers we have, or the noise out there and all of that.
+It's not in the amount of money that we have raised or the number of social media followers we have, or the noise out there and all of that.
 It's in seeing those children doing well and that in the next 10-15 years, I can be so proud to see Khadijat, or Semiloore, and say she's/he is a product of PNI.
 These are the people that God has helped us to groom and they're doing well in life.
 That's my measure of success.

 5. With the way our society is, many people think running an NGO like PNI is something the average person can do as long as you have basic leadership skills.
 As a believer in Christ, what do you think about this?

-Well you have to be called and have a passion for this work to venture into it at all.
-Knowing fully well that this is a calling and that the one that has called us into this work will definitely make provisions available and bring laborers, anyone who decides to take up this responsibility without being called or without a passion for the work may eventually be frustrated out of the work so one needs to not just have leadership skills.
+Well, you have to be called and have a passion for this work to venture into it at all.
+Knowing fully well that this is a calling and that the one that has called us into this work will definitely make provisions available and bring labourers, anyone who decides to take up this responsibility without being called or without a passion for the work may eventually be frustrated out of the work so one needs to not just have leadership skills.
 One must have a vision and a passion for the work.

 6. Please tell us about the annual Children and Pre-teens Bootcamp.
 What inspired the idea of hosting a bootcamp for children and pre-teens?

-Guest: The preteen and children's boot camp is currently in its second year and it is a platform for deeper and more extensive mentorship for children within The ages of 6 to 14.
+The preteen and children's boot camp is currently in its second year and it is a platform for deeper and more extensive mentorship for children within The ages of 6 to 14.
 What birthed the vision for the boot camp is the fact that we discovered that the time we spend with the children during our one day outreaches that we usually carry out to these remote communities may not be enough to properly impact into this children wisdom for academic excellence personal growth and development and spiritual awakening.
 Hence, the vision came about for us to organize a 3 days camp meeting where the children will be taught and shown a pattern of life in Christ and imparted to unlock their academic potential.

 7a.
 What are the specific objectives of the bootcamp?